INDIVIDUAL HERBS

 • Contraindicated for those with internal accumulation and Stagnation of Damp-Heat.

-• Use with caution for those with acute cough and diarrhea.
+• Use with caution for those with acute coughing and diarrhea.

 • Use with caution for those with Spleen Deficiency.